randypeck/Arduino/Screamo/Screamo Overview.md

 ---

-## 14. Suggested Sections to Flesh Out (For Future Docs / Copilot)
+## 15. Suggested Sections to Flesh Out (For Future Docs / Copilot)

 The following sections would help Copilot (and future you) a lot if you add more detail:

-1. Original/Impulse Mode Rule Details
-   - Exact scoring rules, feature ladders.
-   - Which combinations of bumpers, targets, gobble events, etc. trigger:
-     - Score increments.
-     - Sound effects via EM devices.
-     - Lamp changes.

-2. Enhanced Mode Rule Details
+1. Enhanced Mode Rule Details
    - Exact scoring rules, feature ladders, multi-ball, extra ball, ball save logic.
    - Which combinations of bumpers, targets, gobble events, etc. trigger and end:
      - Voice lines.